peter-szrnka/give-my-secret/PROPERTIES.md

 # Environment properties

-Give My Secret (GMS) provides a bunch of external properties that you can use to customize your GMS instance.
+Give My Secret (GMS) provides more than 40 external properties that you can use to customize your GMS instance.
 In the following list you can find all available environment properties:

 | #    | Name                              | Type         | Possible values                               | Description                                                  |
 | ---- | --------------------------------- | ------------ | --------------------------------------------- | ------------------------------------------------------------ |